 We are in awe of the sheer volume of precipitation hitting the Sierra Nevada this year.
 Sitting from our office above the Tuolumne River canyon, we have watched storms form and move through the mountains of Yosemite virtually all winter.
-After 4 years of drought, latest measurements show Central Sierra snowpack at around 200% of normal for this time of year and California has been blessed with one of its wettest years on record.
-This will translate to consistent flows and extended rafting seasons on the Tuolumne and Merced rivers.
+After 4 years of drought, latest measurements show Central Sierra snowpack at around 175% of normal for this time of year and California has been blessed with one of its wettest years on record.
+This will translate to consistent flows and extended rafting seasons on both the Tuolumne and Merced rivers.

 Main Tuolumne Rafting Outlook

 2017 spring rafting trips on the Main Tuolumne have already begun.
 By mid-May when days start getting a little warmer, water levels will start ramping up and continue to rise thru mid-June or later depending on temperatures.
 Starting mid to late June flows should moderate a bit with excellent rafting conditions expected through peak season in July, August, and September.
 These consistent fine flows on the Main Tuolumne will make it the premier Sierra rafting trip in 2017.